 Students interested in internships, or pursuing graduate or professional school should meet with Dr. Mark.

-The Major in Psychology is structured so that students learn basic knowledge and skills in the required and elective courses and then apply what has been learned in a capstone experience before completing graduation requirements.
+The Major in Psychology is structured so that students learn basic knowledge and skills in the required and elective courses and then apply that information in a capstone experience before completing graduation requirements.
 The capstone experiences for psychology majors is described on the Out-of-Class Experiences Capstone Experiences website.
 The capstone experiences are also discussed in PSY 200 Careers in Psychology.

 Students are encouraged to review the Considering Graduate School website.
 This website contains information for students thinking about attending graduate school and how to prepare for graduate school.